zenjoy/dotfiles/docs/help.md

 # Zenjoy Dotfiles

 > Automated setup of our macOS or Linux environment.
+You can get
+> help for any command by running `help <command>`.